 Note that this type of dress (which is worn both by the Palace servants and the common people on the streets) is very loose, avoiding being form-fitting, and therefore preventing the garment from sticking to the body, which in humid climates can be a real nightmare.

 On top of that, these garments are made of light linen, allowing perspiration and a certain level of lightness to the costume.
 A more fitting material than wool, considering the region's climate.

-Another element affected by the climate is the predominate warm palette of reds, ochres, and pinks that prevail in the city costumes.
+Another element affected by the climate is the predominant warm palette of reds, ochres, and pinks that prevail in the city costumes.

-Which leads us to the second intrinsic characteristic of the city to take into account: King's Landing is a neuralgic center of commerce for Westeros.
+This leads us to the second intrinsic characteristic of the city to take into account: King's Landing is a neuralgic center of commerce for Westeros.
 It's the main entry source of the copious amount of commerce coming from the exotic Essos.
-Which allows the city an easy access to all sorts of luxuries that wouldn't otherwise be available elsewhere on the continent, such as silks and dyes.
+This allows the city easy access to all sorts of luxuries that wouldn't otherwise be available elsewhere on the continent, such as silks and dyes.
 This geoeconomic aspect facilitates the costume's richly colored palette.

 They're near the sea, they can trade, they have silks, they have colors, much more sort of Mediterranean feel.
 There's more jewelry.
 But it's just the color is really lifted...We decided really, through the buildings, through the architecture, and through the climate, to make it much more "Persian" I guess in feel. --- Michele Clapton, costume designer ---

 This, in turn, allows the whole look to be brighter and more alive than in regions like the North both for the nobles at the Court and the commoners in the streets.